 Don’t Tell Them to Relax

 Everyone knows someone who had trouble conceiving but then finally became pregnant once she “relaxed.”
-Couples who are able to conceive after a few months of “relaxing” are not infertile.
-By definition, a couple is not diagnosed as “infertile” until they have tried unsuccessfully to become pregnant for a full year.
-In fact, most infertility specialists will not treat a couple for infertility until they have tried to become pregnant for a year.
+Individuals or couples who are able to conceive after a few months of “relaxing” are not infertile.
+By definition, an individual or couple is not diagnosed as “infertile” until they have tried unsuccessfully to become pregnant for a full year.
+In fact, most infertility specialists will not treat an individual or couple for infertility until they have tried to become pregnant for a year.
 This year weeds out the people who aren’t infertile but just need to “relax.”
 Those that remain are truly infertile.

 Don’t Minimize the Problem

 Failure to conceive a baby is a very painful journey.
-Infertile couples are surrounded by families with children.
-These couples watch their friends give birth to two or three children, and they watch those children grow while the couple goes home to the silence of an empty house.
-These couples see all of the joy that a child brings into someone’s life, and they feel the emptiness of not being able to experience the same joy.
+Infertile individuals and couples are surrounded by families with children.
+These people watch their friends give birth to two or three children, and they watch those children grow while they go home to the silence of an empty house.
+These people see all of the joy that a child brings into someone’s life, and they feel the emptiness of not being able to experience the same joy.